riccabolla/StaphSCAN/docs/usage.md

 ## Input files

 Genome assemblies in FASTA format.
-Can be either draft or completed assemblies (completed is better because it reduces the risk of fragmented genes/loci). [cite: 17]
+Can be either draft or completed assemblies (completed is better because it reduces the risk of fragmented genes/loci).

 ## Basic usage

 ```python
 staphscan -i *.fasta -o staphscan_output --polish
 ```
-`-i *.fasta` : Specifies the input files (assemblies) to be analyzed (.fasta or .fasta.gz).
+`-i *.fasta` : Specifies the input files (assemblies) to be analyzed (.fasta).

 `-o` : Specifies the directory where the output files will be saved.